How Much is Double Glazing?

 Resealing a Window Cost

 If you notice any cold air coming through your window, then this could be a sign that your windows need resealing.

-Cleaning your double glazing and window frames is so important to ensure that dirt does not build up and cause rot or unsightly mould.
+Cleaning your double glazing and window frames is important to ensure that dirt doesn't build up and cause rot or unsightly mould.

 For wooden and aluminium windows, you should just use some washing up liquid on a soft brush and try to avoid using abrasive products.